 Absolutely – just reach out to our team and we can send you an invoice.

 No, I do not store any credit card information.
 I use Stripe.com, one of the most secure and reputable payment processors available.
 All card numbers are encrypted on disk with AES-256, and decryption keys are stored on separate machines.
 None of Stripe’s internal servers and daemons are able to obtain plaintext card numbers.

 Stripe’s infrastructure for storing, decrypting, and transmitting card numbers runs in separate hosting infrastructure and doesn’t share any credentials with Stripe’s primary services (API, website, etc.).

 So, your credit card details are perfectly safe!

 Yes, both my courses have the option to pay in 6 monthly installments of $99.

 We have a limited reduced-fee program to help us make these trainings accessible to as many people as possible – including practitioners in the developing world, students, and others.
-If you would like to apply for a partial scholarship, please reach out to my team at email@example.com and they will guide you through the application process.
+If you would like to apply for a partial scholarship, please reach out to the Praxis team at firstname.lastname@example.org and they will guide you through the application process.

 Both courses have a 14-day risk-free guarantee so you have a chance to try out the course and see if it’s for you.
-If you go through the first couple of modules and don’t feel like you’ve learned anything new about ACT or applying ACT in your practice, write to my support team within 14 days of joining at firstname.lastname@example.org and we will refund you 100% of your money.
+If you go through the first couple of modules and don’t feel like you’ve learned anything new about ACT or applying ACT in your practice, write to the Praxis support team within 14 days of joining at email@example.com and we will refund you 100% of your money.